medialab/quenouille/README.md

 * **parallelism** *(int or callable, optional)* [`1`]: Number of threads allowed to work on a same group at once.
 Can also be a function taking a group and returning its parallelism.
 * **buffer_size** *(int, optional)* [`1024`]: Maximum number of items the function will buffer into memory while attempting to find an item that can be passed to a worker immediately, all while respecting throttling and group parallelism.
 * **throttle** *(int or float or callable, optional)*: Optional throttle time, in seconds, to wait before processing the next item of a given group.
 Can also be a function taking last group, item and result and returning next throttle time for this group.
+* **initializer** *(callable, optional)*: Function to run at the start of each thread worker.
+Can be useful to setup [thread-local data](https://docs.python.org/3/library/threading.html#thread-local-data), for instance.
+Remember this function must be threadsafe and should not block because the thread pool will wait for each thread to be correctly booted before being able to proceed.
+If one of the function calls fails, the thread pool will raise a `quenouille.exceptions.BrokenThreadPool` error and terminate immediately.
+* **initargs** *(iterable, optional)*: arguments to pass to the `initializer` function.

 *Using a queue rather than an iterable*